In the beginning…The MOOGOO Memoirs

 Don’t believe the hype – why we choose what we use

 We’re all about only using quality ingredients, and the ones we use must have a specific purpose in the product.
 We refuse to use cheap filler ingredients that aren’t necessary or have no benefit.
 There are many ingredients we also choose not to use simply because they’re outdated.
 Technology and science have come a long way and we choose to evolve alongside it.
-We believe that using newer, natural alternatives instead of old-fashioned synthetic ingredients that were invented in the 1950’s is not only better for everyone, but also more aligned with the times (can you believe it’s almost 2020!?).
+We believe that using newer, natural alternatives instead of old-fashioned synthetic ingredients that were invented in the 1950’s is not only better for everyone, but also more aligned with the times.

 And just because something comes in fancy, futuristic packaging, doesn’t make it technologically advanced.
 This is particularly true for toothpaste, which is why we recently created a Dental Range, but we could go on about that for hours.